-Slight elevations of human chorionic gonadotropin (hCG) in spinal fluid may occur in non neoplastic diseases.
+Slight elevations of human chorionic gonadotropin (hCG) in cerebrospinal fluid (CSF) may occur in non-neoplastic diseases.

-Measurement of hCG in spinal fluid should not be relied upon exclusively to determine the presence of central nervous system metastases in patients with germ cell tumors.
+Measurement of hCG in CSF should not be relied upon exclusively to determine the presence of central nervous system metastases in patients with germ cell tumors.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature